-Key features of aws puppeteer include:
+Key features of Puppeteer include:

 Common use cases for Puppeteer range from data extraction and market research to automated testing of web applications and generating pre-rendered content for static websites.